RAHUL-299/pharma-research-fetcher/README.md

 This project was developed with assistance from **OpenAI's GPT-4**, which helped in:
 - Refactoring code for readability and maintainability.
 - Designing robust error-handling mechanisms.
-- Helpd in creatng this README.md file with spoof reading, strcture tweaks, and word typos to make it more functonal!
+- Creating this README.md file with structure tweaks and wording suggestions.

 Learn more about GPT-4: [https://openai.com/gpt](https://openai.com/gpt)